LestterX/AppProdutos-Salvus/backend/README.md

 - NodeJs (v20.13.1)
 - Yarn (v1.22.22)

-### Instalation
+### Installation

 #### Docker

 You can start the database locally by going to the backend project directory and simply running:

-    ```sh
+    ```
     docker compose up -d
     ```

-This will start a docker contianer for a **PostgreeSQL database**
+This will start a docker container for a **PostgreeSQL database**

 >**NOTE:** If you change the database setting in the env file you'll alse need to change in the compose.yaml